 Everyone wants to know how to win at roulette.
 It’s the six million dollar question, as far as casino players are concerned.
 But if you think about it, if we really had a 100% fool-proof winning roulette strategy, would we really be sharing it with you here?
 Or would we be flying around the world cleaning out the world’s casinos?
 I think the latter!

 There are scientific papers on the subject (like roulette and chaos theory for instance which claims to have achieved an 18% advantage over the house), but nine times out of ten you’ll need some pretty hefty technology and deep pockets to test these theories out.

 Our best advice for you is to quit while you are ahead and minimise any losses.
 All players go through runs of good luck and bad luck.
 That’s life.
 The best roulette strategy is to extend your running streaks and minimise your losing ones like a day trader on the stock market, or a forex trader.

 The important thing is to set yourself strict stop loss limits (stop if you hit a certain level of loss) and, on the other side of the coin, set yourself a profit target.
 Ideally your stop loss is a smaller number than your profit target (if they are the same magnitude, you’ll need to win more sessions than you lose).

 Break your play up into smaller sessions.
 Remember, you can’t get rid of the house edge in roulette.
 The longer you are at the table, the more chance the casino has of clawing your money off you, winnings and all.
 Unless you have found a roulette wheel that is biased, and you have some amazing method of identifying hot sectors on the wheel, of course.

 In spite of numerous warnings and even when presented with the mathematics and statistics, players can still become somehow convinced that a particular betting system like the Quadrant Strategy will give them an edge over the casino.
 Especially when it comes to playing roulette, one of the oldest and most popular casino games around.
+That’s the Gambler’s Fallacy of course- the belief that past results somehow have an influence on future events.

-We take a look at just some of the most widely used roulette strategies used by players around the world on OnlineRoulette.org.uk.
-There is a mountain of systems out there used by professionals and amateurs alike all convinced that theirs is the best, and the most foolproof way in which to win at the wheel.
-And as much as each one has its benefits (systems are good at making you play more methodically and they force you to set a stop loss and take profit target in most cases) please remember that no roulette strategy is a sure-fire bet.
+As much as each one has its benefits (systems are good at making you play more methodically and they force you to set a stop loss and take profit target in most cases) please remember that no roulette strategy is a sure-fire bet.
 No matter how appealing they look and how convincing they seem, not one of them will give you any statistical edge over the house.
 Sorry to be the bearer of bad news!
 Play roulette for free on this site and test these systems out for yourself, if you don’t believe us.

-Unfortunately the system requires you to have enough money in the first place to play with and even though it kind of makes perfect sense over time it can be dangerous if you hit a long run of losses.
-You may hit the table limit, or you budget limit before you can recoup your losses.
+Unfortunately the system requires you to have enough money in the first place to play with and even though it kind of makes perfect sense, over time it can be dangerous if you hit a long run of losses.
+You may hit the table limit, or your budget limit before you can recoup your losses.
 In any case, you may end up betting a large amount of money for a small profit.
 It is risky.

 A much more complicated strategy that you may want to get involved with is the Labouchère system (AKA the Cancellation).
 Unfortunately this isn’t as straightforward and quick to pick up as our previous example.
 It is normally played with even-money bets but it involves a bit of a learning curve and a pad and pencil to hand in order to make some notes.
 Is there such a thing as the best roulette strategy in the world?
 They’ve all got weaknesses and strong points- your best bet is to test them out.

 If you prefer to keep things simple, you might just want to mix your bets up a bit, say with dozens, columns and the Snake Bet.
 This will involve you laying out a bet on 12 different straight numbers (no splitting) in a snake-like pattern along the board: the red numbers 1, 5, 9, 12, 14, 16, 19, 23, 27, 30, 32, and 34.
 Just be aware that, like our other examples, you may score a few good wins but eventually you will soon realize that the house edge still remains the same.
-So go for the “Hit and Run”.
-Get in.
-Try and make a profit in a short amount of time.
-Get out.